JustWhit3/osmanip/doc/Code structure.md

 Constuctor:

-- `Canvas(uint width, uint height)`: the size of the canvas in characters must be specified upon construction.
+- `Canvas( uint width, uint height )`: the size of the canvas in characters must be specified upon construction.

 Setters:

-- `void enableFrame(bool frame_enabled)`: flag to frame or not the canvas.
+- `void enableFrame( bool frame_enabled )`: flag to frame or not the canvas.
 The frame doesn't increase the size taken by the canvas.
 Instead, reduces the 2D space to draw in two columns and two rows (used to print the frame itself).
-- `void setFrame(FrameStyle style, const std::string& feat="")`: Set the [FrameStyle](#framestyle) of the canvas and an optional [feat](#feat).
+- `void setFrame( FrameStyle style, const std::string& feat = "" )`: Set the [FrameStyle](#framestyle) of the canvas and an optional [feat](#feat).
-- `void setBackground(char c, const std::string& feat)""`: Set the char that fills the background and an optional [feat](#feat).
+- `void setBackground( char c, const std::string& feat = "" )`: Set the char that fills the background and an optional [feat](#feat).
-- `void setWidth(uint width)`: Set the width of the canvas.
+- `void setWidth( uint width )`: Set the width of the canvas.
-- `void setHeight(uint height)`: Set the height of the canvas.
+- `void setHeight( uint height )`: Set the height of the canvas.

 Getters: